zoedsoupe/anubis-mcp/pages/progress_tracking.md

 ## Making Requests with Progress Tracking

-Any request can include a progress token to indicate you want to track progress:
+Any client API request can include progress tracking options.
+Internally, these options are encapsulated in the `Operation` struct, which standardizes how client operations are handled:

 ```elixir
 # Make a request with progress tracking